Preparations for Quantum Computing in Hadron Physics: Progress towards the Equation of State of Neutron Stars

 with $c = 1-2\Delta\tau\left\langle \Psi\right|h[m]\left|\Psi\right\rangle + \mathcal{O}(\Delta\tau^2)$.
 Finally, as the procedure is carried over and correlations are built over the system, the support of each of the $A[m]$ operators have to be extended to cover the new correlation lengths, so the efficiency of this protocols lies ultimately on the finiteness and smallness of the correlation length C: for geometrically k-local Hamiltonians in $d$ dimensions the cost of tomography (measurements and classical storage) become $C^{\mathcal{O}(dk)}$ while that of reconstructing the unitaries is $\mathcal{O}(k C^d T_e)$, where $T_e$ is the cost of computing one entry of $A[m]$.

-In the context of hadron physics, the Hilbert space dimensionality, the breaking of perturbative expansions and the Monte Carlo sign problems of LQCD are some of the reasons that explain the slow progress towards the characterization of the QCD phase diagram and in particular of the nature of the phase transition between deconfined quark matter and confined hadronic or nuclear media.
+In the context of hadron physics, the Hilbert space dimensionality, the breaking of perturbative expansions and the Monte Carlo sign problems of LQCD are some of the reasons that explain the slow progress towards the characterisation of the QCD phase diagram and in particular of the nature of the phase transition between deconfined quark matter and confined hadronic or nuclear media.
 Such a phase transition is expected to occur at the core of massive Neutron Stars\cite{Baym:2017whm}.
 Thus one can try to derive a suitable EoS by approaching the phase transition from the quark-matter side and to compare it with the astrophysical constraints.
 Such a system should be described by the Grand-Canonical ensemble, in which the fixed thermodynamic variables are the temperature $T$, the volume $V$ and the chemical potential $\mu$, with partition function:

 in the low temperature limit this reduces to a ground-state-search problem, for which algorithms such as VQE could be used.
-The tricky part is then to construct suitable ansätze, which will necessary depend on the concrete realization of QCD; a blind variational search will be probably plagued with barren plateaus.
+The tricky part is then to construct suitable ansätze, which will necessarily depend on the concrete realisation of QCD; a blind variational search will be probably plagued with barren plateaus.

 Our group is exploring an approach to calculate the ground-state energy from the particle encoding in section~\ref{sec:particleregisters} within Weyl-gauged QCD, with a simple Hamiltonian but the need to enforced Gauss' law independently, see subsection \ref{subsec:Weyl}.
-We count on making a proof of principle available soon.
+To be more specific, we divide the system into small and independent cells with periodic boundary conditions in which the final aim is to minimize the cost function